gualt1995/pIHM/README.md

 ## Installation
-The app was coded under Android Studio, the folder freshfoods should be recognized as a standard Android Studio project and can be imported into the IDE, the app was tested with devices running android 5.0 to android 8.0.
-You should then be able to either run freshfoods on an Android VM or to install it on one of your devices.
+The app was coded under Android Studio 3.0.1.
+The folder freshfoods should be recognized as a standard Android Studio project and can be imported into the IDE.
+The app was tested with devices running android 5.0 to android 8.0.You should be able to run Freshfoods either on an Android VM or to install it on one of your devices.

 ## Usage :
 <p align="center">